When I Feel Guilty That My Chronic Illness Affects My Loved Ones, Too

 Me living at home is also expensive for my parents.
 There are obvious medical costs, plus my expensive food (because I eat mostly fresh and organic foods.)
 I see how my side effects so deeply impact them in various ways, from socially to their well-being.
 I hate that something that happened randomly hurts us all so deeply.
 I try to handle this human experience as graciously as possible, but it isn’t always possible to sugar-coat things.
 A positive attitude will help get you through the day, but it won’t change the fact that I struggle going up a flight of stairs.
 I also think that you have to admit when things suck.
 It wouldn’t be healthy to ignore your challenges, or to try and dress up a wolf as unicorn and hope it doesn’t eat you.

 I feel guilty because the life I planned with my boyfriend Spencer is now very different.
 Sometimes I feel like I have very little to offer to the relationship.
 On paper, I feel like I kind of sound like a lemon.
-“Free to a good home: 28-year-old girl-woman who can’t drive, work or breathe on her own (for certain basic activities.)
+“Free to a good home: 28-year-old girl-woman who can’t drive, work, or breathe on her own (for certain basic activities).
 Very expensive special diet.
 Comes with a Boston terrier you must also take care of.”
-Hopefully from that line you can tell that I have a sense of humor, which is one of my selling points, beside my really cute dog.
+Hopefully from that line you can tell that I have a sense of humor, which is one of my selling points, besides my really cute dog.

 Spencer has stuck by my side through my diagnosis, which I am so grateful for.
 But it also has made me feel guilty.
-He has so much life a head of him, and I don’t want to stop him from following his dreams.
+He has so much life ahead of him, and I don’t want to stop him from following his dreams.
 This experience has really shown me what is valuable.
 Through all of this proverbial crap, I have become a more supportive and grounded person.
 However, that doesn’t change the fact that I probably won’t have biological children.
 Or the fact that I am not sure if I will be comfortable adopting because a few doctors gave me the life expectancy of a hamster at the start of all this.
-I worry that my situation will effect what jobs he will want.
+I worry that my situation will affect what jobs he will want.
 I don’t want him to take the job with benefits over a dream job because of me.
-I don’t want him to have to take a high paying job he hates because I cannot work.
+I don’t want him to have to take a high-paying job he hates because I cannot work.

 We were supposed to be partners.
 Equal partners with different strengths and weaknesses to balance each other out.
 I am strong as hell — but are these newfound strengths valuable for “real life?”
 I feel like I am not a part of real life, but a mere bystander watching from the outside.
 I know he doesn’t view me as an invaluable counterpart, but sometimes I wonder what I truly can contribute to our relationship.